 I had a wonderful horseback riding coach when I was younger.
 I’ve ridden horses my entire life and around the age of 14, I retired my horse from the show ring after he had beaten and bucked all the confidence out of me (usually leaving me sitting on the ground with a sore backside).
 I still loved horses but had no strength or resolve to deal with a difficult one.
 I was afraid of my horse so I started riding the more well-mannered school horses instead.
 My coach slowly worked with me on rebuilding my confidence and trust in equines.
 One thing she always told me was that it was ok to be afraid.

 Accepting unpleasant emotions can be difficult and fear can definitely be unpleasant.
 We have no trouble welcoming emotions such as happiness, joy and pleasure.
 But emotions such as fear, embarrassment and depression can be hard to acknowledge.
-We’re taught as children that fear is perceived as a weakness and you’ll be ridiculed, teased and shunned for it.
+We’re taught as children that fear is perceived as a weakness and you’ll be ridiculed and teased for showing it.

 But just because we’re afraid doesn’t mean we have to let fear dictate our actions.
 K knew I was afraid of heights when he suggested rappelling down waterfalls.
 But he also knew that no matter what, I wouldn’t let that fear stop me.